jfurukawa4392/blockchain-viz/README.md

 ## Functionality and MVP
 This visualization of the blockchain should allow users to
 - Examine a selected block that exists in the chain
+- Examine a selected node in the cluster
-- Play/Pause the blockchain animation lifecycle
+- Participate in the interactive lifecycle of the blockchain
+- Mine a block and add to the chain

 ## Wireframes
 The window of this app should be split into 3 sections: